U.S. Democrats draft own 'memo' in partisan spat over Trump-Russia probe

 The Washington Post reported on Wednesday that some conservative House Republicans had discussed the Republican memo and their plans to release it with Trump.

-Schiff and Senator Dianne Feinstein called on Twitter Inc and Facebook Inc on Tuesday to investigate accounts promoting the Republican memo that were reportedly linked to a Russian influence operation.
+Schiff and Senator Dianne Feinstein called on Twitter Inc (TWTR.N) and Facebook Inc (FB.O) on Tuesday to investigate accounts promoting the Republican memo that were reportedly linked to a Russian influence operation.

 Separately, Democrats on the Senate Judiciary Committee asked its Republican chairman, Chuck Grassley, to share with Mueller transcripts of its interviews in the Russia investigation.